-1 The applicant fills out online the registration form: e-mail address, organizational info, common name, country code, payment info

-- 2 The applicant accepts the online subscriber agreement - 3 A key pair is generated on an applicant's device (e.g. computer, smart card device etc.) - 4 The public key and online request are sent to Cybertrust automatically - 5 Cybertrust verifies the submitted information by checking organisational, payment and any other information as it sees fit also through third party databases or resources.
-This may also include checks in third party databases or resources and independent verification through telephone. - 6 Cybertrust may positively verify the applicant. - 7 Cybertrust may issue the certificate to the applicant. - 8 Cybertrust publishes the issued certificate in an online database - 9 Renewal: allowed - 10 Revocation: allowed
+- 1 The applicant fills out online the registration form: e-mail address, organizational info, common name, country code, payment info - 2 The applicant accepts the online subscriber agreement - 3 A key pair is generated on an applicant's device (e.g. computer, smart card device etc.) - 4 The public key and online request are sent to Cybertrust automatically - 5 Cybertrust verifies the submitted information by checking organizational, payment and any other information as it sees fit also through third party databases or resources.
+This may also include checks in third party databases or resources and independent verification through telephone. - 6 Cybertrust may positively verify the applicant. - 7 Cybertrust may issue the certificate to the applicant. - 8 Cybertrust publishes the issued certificate in an online database